marcweigand/chia-plot-mover/README.md

 ## Requirements:

 1. **Windows OS**: Tailored explicitly for Windows, the mechanism for fetching disk space is unique to this platform.
-2. **Python**: Ensure the latest version of Python for Windows is installed.
-Acquire it [here](https://www.python.org/downloads/windows/).
+2. **Python**: Ensure you have Python 3.2 or newer installed.
+Modules such as `os`, `time`, `shutil`, `collections`, `ctypes`, and `concurrent.futures` are used and they are all part of Python's standard library.
+Specifically, `concurrent.futures` is a part of the standard library starting from Python 3.2.
+Acquire Python [here](https://www.python.org/downloads/windows/).

 ## Installation: